andreafioraldi/qasan/README.md

 # QASan (QEMU-AddressSanitizer)

+> Written and maintaned by Andrea Fioraldi <andreafioraldi@gmail.com>

 QASan is a custom QEMU 3.1.1 that detects memory errors in the guest using clang's AddressSanitizer.

 ## Build